jhannah-netlify/notes.jays.net/content/blog/health/health.md

 ### Aug 10-14

 [Scuba diving](../scuba/) in the Cayman Islands I got a few headaches at depth.
-No unprecedented.
+Not unprecedented.
 10 years ago my ENT doctor told me for deep diving:

 1. Double my 20' safety stops (3 -> 6 minutes)
 2. Use Oxymetazoline HCI 0.05% over-the-counter nasal spray before first deep dive.

 And that worked fine for ~10 years.
-Not so much on this trip, I'm a bit bummed out.
+Not so much on this trip.
+Bummer.

 I switched regulators, skipped a few deep dives, various things seemed to work, then didn't?
 Quite mysterious.
 Do I have a sinus infection but I can't tell?